 Galatians 5:1 “It is for freedom that Christ has set us free.
 Stand firm, then, and do not be encumbered once more by a yoke of slavery.”

 The humanistic hope for bringing meaning into existence is based off the idea that each individual will live passionately and sincerely, or “authentically”.

-The issue with this line of thinking starts with determining how you measure these success factors.
+The issue with this line of thinking starts with determining how you measure certain success factors.
 What does a passionate life look like?
 What would you deem as sincere?
-How does authenticity look like in a world that rewards the shrewd and aggressive?
+How does authenticity look in a world that rewards the shrewd and aggressive?